tikaradate/tikaradate/README.md

 Feel free to grab a seat.

-- I'm a Undergraduate Computer Science student at UFPR.
+- I have a Bachelor's Degree in Computer Science from UFPR
+- Interested in low level programming
 - Something impactful here